The Fairfield Foundation

 AiP Workshop Builds a Better Future for Fairfield’s Foundations

 Our third year of working with Adventures in Preservation brought about our most successful workshop yet!
-The mix of archaeology, architecture, and architectural conservation resulted in new discoveries, new friends, and a new model for our work preserving the Fairfield manor house.
-Over five fast days (and a half day behind the scenes tour of Colonial Williamsburg), […]
+The mix of archaeology, architecture, and architectural conservation resulted in new discoveries, new friends, and […]

 Filed Under: Archaeology, Education, Events, Preservation Tagged With: Adventures in Preservation, archaeology, Colonial Williamsburg, excavation, Fairfield Plantation, historic masonry, Preservation, Preservation Workshop, Volunteers